 There are several reasons behind this.
 Life sciences firms want to be seen as being more responsive and receptive to what patients are saying.
 They also want to differentiate their portfolios in new and more effective ways, and realized that listening to patients earlier in the lifecycle - via observational research, focus groups, social listening and broader real-world data - is the smartest way of doing so.

 This approach positions a manufacturer as being patient-centric.
 It also provides sponsors with the opportunity to develop more of what the market wants and needs, and to hone their clinical trial activities.
 The translation of clinical outcome assessment (COA) measures – documents that gather the patient’s self-reports – is a critical step in ensuring the patient voice is heard accurately.
 This translation process is known as linguistic validation.

 Life Sciences – a truly global sector

-Life sciences in 2018 is a global industry, where firms sell drugs all over the world.
+Life sciences is a global industry, where firms sell drugs all over the world.
 To maximize the value of international patient focus groups and other early-stage initiatives to capture the patient viewpoint, life sciences brands and CROs need to make this consistent across different nationalities and cultures.